FOUND SUBJECTS at the Moonspeaker

 Aristotle Isn't Nearly Far Enough Away (2022-01-03)

 I can already hear my colleagues in greek and roman studies and philosophy protesting mightily.
 How can I possibly suggest that we should be even further from the works of the great polymath, scientist and philosopher, Aristotle?
 It's amazing that we have any of his work at all to read so far from his own lifetime, which is widely dated to 384-322 BCE.
 I agree he was obviously a huge intellectual light of his time, who massively influenced his contemporaries and many, many more ever since.
-But like anybody else with a wide ranging corpus of work, there are parts of his work that by now we ought to let go of, and recognize when we are unconsciously reproducing ideas once originally considered impossible to refute because he had them that since then further observation have shown to be mistaken.
+But like anybody else with a wide ranging corpus of work, there are parts of his work that by now we ought to let go of, and recognize when we are unconsciously reproducing ideas once originally considered impossible to refute because he had them, that since then further observation have shown to be mistaken.
 I have always found his reputation for being a master observer of plants and animals sadly ironic, because he was such a pathetic observer of humans, especially women and female anatomy.
-The greeks did not necessarily have the same heavy duty quibbles about dissection of the human body as people in much of the middle east and europe until the almost the eighteenth century, when it was still controversial and considered tantamount to post-mortem punishment.
+The ancient greeks did not necessarily have the same heavy duty quibbles about dissection of the human body as people in much of the middle east and europe until almost the eighteenth century, when it was still controversial and considered tantamount to post-mortem punishment.

 The trouble is, the idea of woman as deformed or undeveloped man has continued to have a zombie sort of afterlife long after Aristotle and advances in biology and now genetics that he could never have dreamed of.
 We have only to read satirical magazine the onion, where this is yes, played totally for laughs in Deformed Freak Born Without Penis 13 march 2012.
 Now, let me clear, I do agree that this article is funny.
 It is funny in the bittersweet way that all humorous send ups of entrenched and ridiculous social prejudices are.
 It is the fact that the many, many stereotypes this piece in the onion can send up are still current, including a nod to those who might know about Aristotle's hollow argument that women are undeveloped or distorted men that makes it funny.
 But the fact that the piece is both funny and interpretable to us today is what indicates that we aren't anywhere near far enough from Aristotle.